robotspacer/minivmac-package/files/README.md

 # files

-This folder should contain your `dsk`, `iconset`, `vMac.ROM`, and `wx64/Mini vMac.exe` files.
+This folder should contain your `.dsk`, `.iconset`, and `vMac.ROM` files.
 See the main README for additional details.